kambasht/Disaster-Reponse-ETL-Pipeline-and-Modeling/README.md

 Flask Web App
 run.py

-The file utilizes Flask flask web app to display an interactive website for an emergency worker.
+The file utilizes Flask web app to display an interactive website for an emergency worker.

 ## Running the code